InfoSecInnovations/Sentinel-Service-Offering/README.md

 InfoSec Innovations does not bear responsibility for the consequences of using this repository without our oversight, the files have mostly been made public for our own convenience, but you are free to use them without any expectation of support should any issues arise (unless you are one of our clients).

+## Terminology and abbreviations

+- LAW - Log Analytics Workspace

 ## Requirements

-TODO: requirements to be able to deploy resource group and subscription level templates?
+_TODO: requirements to be able to deploy resource group and subscription level templates?_

 Due to current limitations with the Azure API, it's not officially possible to enable the Azure Active Directory Data Connector through an ARM template.
 There is a workaround requiring ownership of the Tenant root scope, however in many cases you will not be granted this level of permission, so you should just enable it from the Azure Portal web UI until it becomes available via ARM templates.